“Fighting Talk” Lyrics Meaning (David Gray)

 1. “Ain’t No Reason” by Brett Dennen

-“Ain’t No Reason” dives into the struggles of living in a world that often feels unfair and unbalanced.
-Brett Dennen’s thoughtful lyrics and soulful delivery mirror the reflective tone of “Fighting Talk.”
+“Ain’t No Reason” is about the struggles of living in a world that often feels unfair and unbalanced.
+It definitely matches the themes and tone of “Fighting Talk.”

 2. “Trouble” by Ray LaMontagne